 E: I am a college student currently attending El Camino College.
 I do not have a major as of yet.
 I’m not sure what I want to do.

 E: Ever since I started riding the ride, I always wanted to work there.
-I submitted an application.
+I applied.
 I’m waiting on a phone call.

 J: What other hobbies do you have other than riding Indiana Jones.